Dr. Fauci says understanding COVID-19 antibodies could take up to a year

 Next month Moderna, a biotech company, will begin phase three of its coronavirus vaccine testing, which will include about 30,000 participants in the U.S.

-Meanwhile, biotech company Innovia Pharmaceuticals announced Tuesday that its experimental coronavirus vaccine successfully passed phase one of clinical trials as the company races to produce the first FDA-approved COVID-19 vaccine.
+Meanwhile, biotech company Inovio Pharmaceuticals announced Tuesday that its experimental coronavirus vaccine successfully passed phase one of clinical trials as the company races to produce the first FDA-approved COVID-19 vaccine.

 "The American people should know that we have not lost sight of our responsibility to maintain a regulatory independence and ensure that our decisions related to all medical products, including COVID-19 vaccines, are based on sound science and the available data," said Food and Drug Administration Commissioner Dr. Stephen Hahn.